 Ingredients

-- 24 ounces (3 blocks or 24 tablespoons) full-fat cream cheese, softened and not cold to the touch (do not sub fat free)
+• 24 ounces (3 blocks or 24 tablespoons) full-fat cream cheese, softened and not cold to the touch (do not use fat free or whipped)

-- 3 eggs, room temperature and not cold to the touch
+• 3 large eggs, room temperature and not cold to the touch

 Instructions

-- In a large bowl, mix together the gingersnap crumbs and melted butter.
+2. In a large bowl, mix together the gingersnap crumbs, melted butter, and salt.
 Pat into the bottom and roughly 2 inches up the side of the pan.
 Place on a cookie sheet and set aside.

-- In a large mixing bowl, beat together the cream cheese and sugar until smooth, about 2-3 minutes.
+3. In a large mixing bowl on medium-high speed (using the paddle attachment if using a stand mixer), beat together the cream cheese and sugar until smooth, about 1-2 minutes.

-- Scrape down the bowl then beat in the eggs, one at a time, for 1 minute each.
+4. Scrape down the bowl then beat in the eggs, one at a time.

-- Transfer the batter into the crust then bake 35-40 minutes or until the center is almost set and internal temperature reaches 150F degrees (it'll wiggle when shaken but top should be firm).
-Remove from the oven and cool 1 hour in the pan.
+6. Transfer the batter to the crust then bake 35-40 minutes or until the center is almost set and internal temperature reaches 150F degrees (it'll wiggle when shaken but top should be firm).

 Store leftovers in an airtight container in the refrigerator for up to 1 week.